Twelve-Day War: 13 June

 In the early hours of 13 June 2025, the IDF attacked dozens of Iranian nuclear facilities, military bases and infrastructure installations, and key military commanders.
 By 06:30 IDT, the Israeli Air Force (IAF) had launched five waves of air strikes, using more than 200 fighter jets to drop more than 330 munitions on about 100 targets.
-Israeli targets included the Natanz Nuclear Facility and other infrastructure of Iran's nuclear program, with no nuclear accidents occurred as a result of the airstrikes.
+Israeli targets included the Natanz Nuclear Facility and other infrastructure of Iran's nuclear program, with no nuclear accidents occurring as a result of the airstrikes.
 Meanwhile, the Mossad operatives along with commando forces sabotaged Iran's air defense systems and missile infrastructure.
 An Israeli official said the Mossad had smuggled precision weapons and established a covert drone base near Tehran, which were used to disable air defenses, securing air superiority for Israeli aircraft.
 The operations in the early hours, which killed 30 Iranian generals in minutes as well as nine nuclear scientists, are referred to as Operation Red Wedding and Operation Narnia.

-In the afternoon, Israel conducted strikes in Tabriz in the early afternoon, reportedly targeting an area near Tabriz Airport.
+Israel conducted strikes in Tabriz in the early afternoon, reportedly targeting an area near Tabriz Airport.
 Explosions also occurred at the Hamadan Airbase the Parchin military base, and the subterranean Fordow Fuel Enrichment Plant.
 The IDF later confirmed striking the Hamadan and Tabriz airbases and the Isfahan Nuclear Technology/Research Center.
 Iranian media reported that at least two Israeli fighter jets were downed over Iranian airspace and a female pilot was captured.
 The IDF denied this.